-- Providing quality education, student-centered teachinglearning processes and state-of-art infrastructure for professional aspirants hailing from both rural and urban areas. - Imparting technical and management education to encourage independent thinking, develop strong domain of knowledge, own contemporary skills and positive attitudes towards holistic growth of young minds. - Evolving Institution into a Center of Excellence and Research.
+- To provide quality education, student-centered teaching- learning processes and state-of-art infrastructure for professional aspirants hailing from both rural and urban areas. - To impart technical education that encourages independent thinking, develops strong domain of knowledge, own contemporary skills and positive attitudes towards holistic growth of young minds.

-Quality policies
+Quality policy

-Sri Venkateswara College of Engineering and Technology strides towards excellence by adopting a system of quality policies and processes with continued improvements toenhance student's skills and talent for their exemplary contribution to the society, the nation and the word.
+Sri Venkateswara College of Engineering and Technology strides towards excellence by adopting a system of qualitypolicies and processes with continued improvements toenhance student's skills and talent for their exemplary contribution to thesociety, the nation and the world.